A 12-year-old student who was traveling by New York City Transit ...Learn More

 Elevator drop accident in a Queens hospital causing neck injury ...Learn More

 After an accident, some victims are left with serious health issues that can last for months or years after visible wounds have healed.
 One serious condition that can plague accident victims, known as Complex Regional Pain Syndrome (CRPS), can be excruciating to experience and difficult to treat.
 A recent study that used virtual reality to provide pain relief to CRPS sufferers is now offering these individuals some hope of relief from pain.
-Read on to learn about the study, and contact a skilled New York personal injury lawyer for help getting damages after an accident.
+Read on to learn about the study and experimental CRPS treatment, and contact a skilled New York personal injury lawyer for help getting damages after an accident.

 Last fall, we posted information on CRPS, a sometimes-debilitating condition that can develop after traumatic accidents.
 One of the most common symptoms of CRPS is allodynia, or increased sensitivity to touch that can make even gentle contact highly painful.
 Due to this symptom of CRPS, providing rehabilitation for the affected body part through massage or physical therapy can be impossible.
 Current research on these types of chronic pain conditions are focused on finding options for pain relief that are touchless but go beyond providing pain relief drugs to patients.